The Levels of Higher Education

 Higher education in the United States was initially established just after settlement times, to train and educate ministers.
 Modelled after many Scottish and English universities, Harvard University was founded in 1636, by the Massachusetts colony.
 The College of William & Mary was founded shortly after.
 Followed by Yale College, Princeton University, Columbia University, Brown University, University of Pennsylvania, Rutgers University, and Dartmouth College respectively.
 These higher education institutions became known as The Ivy League.

-These institutions and many other established throughout the history of the country collectively offer comprehensive studies and degrees at the Associate, Bachelor, Master’s, and Doctoral levels.
-Each level of study requiring a more rigorous program of academic studies than the next.
-What do these degrees mean?
+These institutions and many others established throughout the history of the country collectively offer comprehensive studies and degrees at the Associate, Bachelor, Master’s, and Doctoral levels.
+Each level of study requires a more rigorous program of academic studies than the next.
+With these degrees all demanding years of hard work, determination, and dedication, college graduation is most certainly worth capturing.
+With this in mind, Jostens now offer diploma frames with tassel so that you can proudly display your certificates and commemorate your achievements.
+So, what do these degrees mean?
 And how long does it take to obtain each degree is a typical question posed by many considering post-secondary studies.
-So, let’s visit each.
+With the help of an online essay proofreader, we will shed light on this topic.

 Associate-level degree programs meet general education requirements, often requiring a commitment of a two- years study programs.
 An Associate degree will allow you to take a step into your work field of study, providing the necessary train and studies to be successful in an entry-level position, and the studies necessary to transition into a 4-year degree of study.
 Typical degrees offered on an associate level are; Associate in Applied Science (AAS), Associate of Science (AS), and Associate of Arts.